 FOC has emphasized organization, education and outreach in our efforts.
 We have gained many important victories over the years.
 The following are only highlights of the list:

-–Working in coalition with other organizations to protect lynx in the area.
+- Working in coalition with other organizations to protect Canada lynx in the region.

-–Working to recover wolves throughout the wild Clearwater bioregion.
+- Working to recover native gray wolves throughout the wild Clearwater bioregion.